 3 injured following reports of explosion in west Ottawa

-Firefighters are on scene following reports of an explosion at a fire station construction site at 1075 March Road in the Ottawa suburb of Kanata.
+Firefighters responded Wednesday to reports of an explosion at a fire station construction site at 1075 March Road in the Ottawa suburb of Kanata.

 Ottawa paramedics say one adult male has serious but non-life threatening injuries.Two other adult males are being treated with minor injuries.